Kexanone/Mike-Force/README.md

 # README

+## ABOUT THIS FORK
+This is a modification of the parent repository by Savage Game Design.
+See [README.md](mission/kexed/README.md) inside `kexed` folder for more details.

 ## IMPORTANT LICENSING INFORMATION

 We're still finalising the license under which this code can be modified and redistributed.